MathHubInfo/ISFA/_posts/2016-08-06-introducing-isf.md

 ---
 layout: post
-title: Introducing ISF project
+title: Introducing ISFA project
 ---

-The ISF project is a database of Integer Sequence Formulas and some applications derived from it.
+The ISFA project is a database of Integer Sequence Formulas and Applications derived from it.
 The Integer Sequence Formulas are parsed from the [OEIS](http://getpoole.com).

 ### Current ISF parts